puppeteer/puppeteer/docs/api.md

     - `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
 - returns: <[Promise]<?[HTTPResponse]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 In case of navigation to a different anchor or navigation due to History API usage, the navigation will resolve with `null`.

 This resolves when the page navigates to a new URL or reloads.
-It is useful for when you run code which will indirectly cause the page to navigate.
+It is useful when you run code that will indirectly cause the page to navigate.
 Consider this example:

 ```js
 const [response] = await Promise.all([